CPQ and Quote-to-Cash — A Five-Minute Overview

 • What are the bottlenecks that need to be eliminated?

-• What are expected gains/ROI: revenue increase? efficiency gains? or both?
+• What are expected gains and ROI — revenue increase? efficiency gains? or both?

 CPQ — Key Functions Overview

-CPQ is the front-end of QTC allowing sales reps to:
+CPQ serves as the front-end of the QTC process, enabling sales representatives to:

-• Quote: request approval, generate quote document and obtain customer signature
+• Quote: Request approvals, generate quote document and obtain customer signature.

 While all of these seem straightforward, the following must be considered:

-• Product catalog cleanup.
-While CPQ implementations are often focused on sales reps (who are the end-users), the project brunt is often on product management teams: cleaning up products and pricing, consolidating Excel spreadsheets, getting rid of obsolete products, reviewing SKUs, etc. These activities make up a huge chunk of any CPQ project.
+• Product Catalog Cleanup.
+Although CPQ implementations are typically focused on sales reps as end-users, much of the workload falls on product management teams.
+This includes cleaning up product catalogs, consolidating Excel spreadsheets, removing obsolete products, and reviewing SKUs.
+These tasks represent a significant portion of any CPQ project.

-• Considering additional quoting parameters (a.k.a. dimensions).
-Most CPQ products will do fine for quoting new widget products.
-The challenge arises when additional dimensions are added such as subscription term length, renewal-type, SLA commitments, etc.
+• Considering Additional Quoting Parameters (a.k.a.
+Dimensions).
+Most CPQ solutions handle basic product quoting well.
+The complexity arises when additional dimensions are introduced, such as subscription terms, renewal types, SLA commitments, or others.

 QTC — Adding More Systems

-Once quoting is in place, additional pieces of the puzzle kick in:
+Once quoting is in place, the next components of the Quote-to-Cash (QTC) process come into play:

-• Contracts management — supervise customer contract life cycle for master (general T&Cs) and individual service (start of service, term, renewal) agreements.
+• Contract Management — supervise customer contract life cycle for master (general T&Cs) and individual service (start of service, term, renewal) agreements.

 Key Elements of QTC